 Self-assessment is considered to be a major component of learning in public health.1 It provides an opportunity for health professionals to reflect on competency-based strengths and weaknesses in order to identify learning needs and reinforce new skills or behaviors in order to improve performance.
 The MCH Navigator has been collecting data from our online Self-Assessment for five years and during that time have identified a number of data trends.

-With nearly 3,000 completed assessments in the database, learners have consistently reported high levels of knowledge but low levels of skills across a number of competencies.
+With over 10,000 completed assessments in the database, learners have consistently reported high levels of knowledge but low levels of skills across a number of competencies.
 This translates into MCH professionals having high levels of understanding of a competency but not as much self-efficacy in translating this knowledge into practice.
 In response to this need, the MCH Navigator has developed a series of implementation briefs that provide specific learning opportunities that focus on how to implement and execute skills associated with the MCH Leadership Competencies.
 This implementation brief is focused on Competency 1: MCH Knowledge Base/Context.

 The MCH Functions Framework, developed by the Johns Hopkins Child and Adolescent Health Policy Center and other collaborators, is comprised of three main components: 1) a list of the ten public health services essential to promote maternal and child health, 2) an outline detailing program functions specific to MCH that apply to all levels of government and populations, and 3) examples of local, state and federal activities for implementing MCH program functions2.